top of page

 • Scapular stabilizers

-This creates a system that pulls well—but stabilizes poorly.
+This creates a system that pulls well but stabilizes poorly.
+Strong fingers + weak shoulders = elbow overload.

 What Climbers Should Train Instead

 Fixing elbow pain isn’t just about the elbow.
+It’s about restoring balance.
+Focus on:

-Scapular control
+Scapular Control

 • Scapular pull-ups